The Chart for PDC Energy Inc. (PDCE) Is Flashing Mixed Signals

 Plus, the 36-month beta value for PDCE is at 3.44.
 Opinions of the stock are interesting as 14 analysts out of 17 who provided ratings for PDC Energy Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $26.42, which is -$1.11 below the current price.
+The average price from analysts is $26.64, which is $0.35 above the current price.
 PDCE currently public float of 98.42M and currently shorts hold a 9.06% ratio of that float.
 Today, the average trading volume of PDCE was 1.16M shares.

 PDCE’s Market Performance